Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 • Lower rates with experience

 Rates decline as teens gain experience and maintain clean driving records.
 A 16-year-old driver represents the highest insurance risk, with premiums often doubling the family's existing policy cost.
-Learn more about how car insurance rates work across different demographics.
+Notably, full-coverage teen rates increased approximately 17% from the first half to second half of 2025, meaning families shopping now may find rates meaningfully higher than year-ago quotes.

 Age Avg.
-Annual Increase Total Annual Premium Monthly Cost
+Annual Increase Total Annual Premium (Added to Parent's Policy) Monthly Cost

 Gender Differences in Rates

 Male teen drivers pay significantly more than females due to higher accident involvement.
-On average:
+On average (full coverage, 2025–2026 data when added to a parent's policy):

 Pincher's Pro Tip